xgrommx/rx-book/content/core_objects/observable/observable_instance_methods/any.md

 2. `[thisArg]` *(`Any`)*: Object to use as this when executing callback.

 #### Returns
-*(`Observable`)*: An observable sequence containing a single element determining whether all elements in the source sequence pass the test in the specified predicate.
+*(`Observable`)*: An observable sequence containing a single element determining whether one of the elements in the source sequence pass the test in the specified predicate.

 #### Example